Date of birth: 29 October 1970

 • The epitome of versatility, Cocu was capable of operating as a central or left-sided midfielder, at full-back, or even as a second striker.
 He started his career in the Dutch second division with AZ before developing into one of his country's best young players under the guidance of Herbert Neumann during five years at Vitesse.

-• In 1995 he opted for a move to PSV, where he won the title and the Dutch Cup, scoring 31 goals in 93 Eredivisie matches over three seasons.
+• In 1995 he moved to PSV, where he won the title and the Dutch Cup, scoring 31 goals in 93 Eredivisie matches over three seasons.
 Left for Barcelona in 1998 and won the title in his first campaign, the highlight of a six-season stay before he returned to Eindhoven.

 • Cocu was inspirational as PSV won the double in 2004/05 and reached the semi-finals of the UEFA Champions League.
 He won two more championships in Eindhoven before finishing his career with Al-Jazira Club in 2007/08.